Emprise Bank

 Emprise Bank is a Kansas-based, family owned, community bank headquartered in Wichita, Kansas with more than $2 billion in assets.
-Emprise has 34 locations across the state of Kansas, including branches in Wichita, Andover, Augusta, Chanute, Clearwater, Council Grove, Derby, El Dorado, Eureka, Goddard, Hays, Haysville, Hillsboro, Humboldt, Iola, Lawrence, McPherson, Moran, Park City, Potwin and Valley Center.
+Emprise has 34 locations across the state of Kansas, including branches in Wichita, Andover, Augusta, Chanute, Clearwater, Council Grove, Derby, El Dorado, Eureka, Goddard, Hays, Haysville, Hillsboro, Humboldt, Iola, Lawrence, McPherson, Moran, Park City, Potwin, Valley Center and Kansas City.

 History

 The history of Emprise Bank began in 1910 with the formation of Stockyards National Bank in Wichita, Kansas.
 In 1965, W.A.
 Michaelis Jr. purchased Sierra Petroleum Co.
 Inc., which owned Stockyards National Bank.
 In the early 1970s, Stockyards Bank was renamed United American Bank & Trust Company to reflect the bank's expansion into other parts of the city.
 Sierra later became Emprise Financial Corporation.

 Over the next 25 years, the Michaelis family acquired banks in communities across the state including Council Grove, Eureka, Hays, Hillsboro, Iola, Moran, Toronto, and Potwin.
 During this period, the Michaelis Family also acquired the National Bank of Wichita and Wichita State Bank.

 In 1989, the banks located in Wichita were merged and the combined institution was named Emprise Bank.
 The Michaelis family's banks throughout the state were aligned geographically and merged to form four community bank charters.
 These banks were renamed Emprise Bank.
 In the early 1990s, Emprise expanded into Lawrence and added branch locations in the Wichita area.
 Emprise Bank then acquired Wichita Federal Savings & Loan in the mid-1990s, which increased the bank's market share and doubled its asset size.

 In 2002, Emprise opened a location in El Dorado, and in 2003 locations were acquired in Humboldt and Chanute.
 Over the next two years, the community banks were all merged under one Emprise Bank charter.
 Then, in November 2006, Emprise Bank merged with Prairie State Bank, adding eleven additional branches to the Emprise network and increasing the number of employees to nearly 500.
 Through the merger, Emprise Bank reached $1 billion in total assets.